VCBART: Bayesian trees for varying coefficients: Additional figures

+The linear varying coefficient model specifies a linear relationship between an outcome $Y$ and $p$ covariates $X_{1}, \ldots, X_{p}$ that is allowed to change according to the values of $R$ \textit{effect modifiers} $Z_{1}, \ldots, Z_{R}$.
+That is, the model asserts that

+where the $\beta_{0}(\bZ), \ldots, \beta_{p}(\bZ)$ are \textit{functions} mapping $\R^{R}$ to $\R$ and the residual error $\varepsilon$ has mean zero.
+In this paper, we use Bayesian Additive Regression Trees \citep[BART;][]{Chipman2010} to learn the covariate effect functions $\beta_{j}(\bZ),$ expressing each with an ensemble of binary regression trees.
+Our proposed method, which we call VCBART, can produce extremely accurate estimates and well-calibrated uncertainty intervals of evaluations $\beta_{j}(\bz)$ and predictions $\E[Y \vert \bX = \bx, \bZ = \bz]$ without imposing rigid parametric assumptions or requiring computationally intensive tuning.
+VCBART further enjoys strong theoretical guarantees and scales gracefully to large datasets with tens of thousands of observations.
+The following applications motivate our work.

-A large body of evidence suggests that socioeconomic position (SEP) at different points in the life course is an important determinant of cognitive function as well as its underlying risk factors in mid-life and older adulthood \citep{LuoWaite2005, LyuBurr2016, Marden2017, Greenfield2019, Zhang2020}.
-For instance, financial resources during childhood \citep{Marden2017}, educational attainment \citep{Seblova2020} in early adulthood, and occupational complexity \citep{Jorm1998} have all been associated with cognitive function and decline.
-A critical open challenge in life course research is to estimate how the association between cognitive function and SEP at different stages of life evolve over time and with respect to other sociodemographic characteristics.
-Because it can help identify risk factors that predispose some people to poor cognitive health later in life, addressing this challenge has important public health implications, in light of a rapidly aging population.
+\textbf{Socioeconomic position and cognition.} A large body of evidence suggests that socioeconomic position (SEP) at different points in the life course is an important determinant of cognitive function in mid-life and older adulthood \citep{LuoWaite2005, LyuBurr2016, Marden2017, Greenfield2019, Zhang2020}.
+A critical open challenge in life course research involves estimating how the associations between cognition and various SEP measures evolve over time and with respect to sociodemographic characteristics.
+Typically, authors related cognitive outcome to several SEP variables with linear models that included pre-specified interactions between the SEP covariates and characteristics like age, gender, and race.
+For instance, both \citet{LyuBurr2016} and \citet{Marden2017} modeled an interaction between SEP and age while \citet{Aartsen2019} introduced an additional interaction with age-squared.
+In doing so, these authors implicitly make strong parametric assumptions about how the associations of interest vary.
+Unfortunately such functional form assumptions may be inadequate as many of these associations can weaken or level off as people age \citep[see][and references therein]{Dupre2007}.

-To date, however, while several existing papers attempt to estimate time-varying effects of different measures of SEP on cognition, the vast majority impose strong parametric assumptions about the functional form of these effects.
-For instance, despite the merits of their work, both \citet{LyuBurr2016} and \citet{Marden2017} assume that the effect of childhood SEP on cognition evolves linearly with age, which may not be the case for all individuals.
-Such structural assumptions are made not because of substantive prior belief about the effect in question.
-Rather, they are typically made out of computational convenience.
-Additionally, most existing empirical works linking cognitive function to SEP fail to examine whether and how the temporal evolution of these links may vary with respect to key socio-demographic factors.
-In this paper, we address these methodological limitations by fitting a flexible linear varying coefficient (VC) model to longitudinal data from the US-based Health and Retirement Study (HRS).